Goodreads summary for An Ember in the Ashes:

 All in all, I feel like An Ember in the Ashes is so much more than that its blurb.
 Sabaa Tahir does a magical job of weaving stories together, between the characters, between genres, between what is reality and what is not.
 In this way, her story really captured me more than I had expected it to.

 So, honestly, the plot is just a teensy bit “eh” to me.
-But only because it ended up being pretty similar to Sarah J. Maas’s Throne of Glass novel (which, tbh I didn’t love, but that’s a whole other story).
+But only because it ended up being pretty similar to Sarah J. Maas’s Throne of Glass novel (which, tbh I didn’t love).
 However, it was interesting enough, and the characters intriguing enough, to keep me going through the story.

 I think there is a fair amount of diversity in the characters and their personality types throughout this novel.
 There are a lot of mysterious elements to many characters, and you wonder about their backgrounds constantly.